-Postdoctoral positions are available to:
+Positions are available to:

-Both projects utilize the lab’s resources and experience in molecular and cell biology, genomics and animal behavior.
+These projects utilize the lab’s resources and experience in molecular and cell biology, genomics and animal behavior.
 The lab also has equipment for performing ex vivo slice and cellular electrophysiological studies as needed for these projects.

 Our location and resources provide an optimal environment for scientists.
 The laboratory is located within the Dell Medical School in the new Health Discovery Building on the UT Austin campus.
 Lab space is adjacent to 9 other neuroscience research labs, with shared facilities that include a Nikon Imaging Center, flow cytometry and cell sorting core facility and a newly constructed vivarium in the building.
 All shared core facilities elsewhere at UT Austin are available for use.
 Together, these resources provide opportunities to utilize a variety of approaches including cell culture, molecular biology, genomics, protein chemistry, immunohistochemistry, flow cytometry, small animal surgery, magnetic resonance imaging, behavioral studies, and generation of knockout and transgenic animals.

 The Messing lab is part of the Department of Neuroscience (College of Natural Sciences), the Department of Neurology (Dell Medical School), and the Waggoner Center for Alcohol and Addiction Research.
-It draws graduate students from two interdisciplinary graduate programs: The Institute for Neuroscience and the Institute for Molecular and Cellular Biology.
+It draws graduate students from two interdisciplinary graduate programs: The Institute for Neuroscience and the Institute for Cellular and Molecular Biology.
 These groups provide a rich environment for pursuing cross-disciplinary neuroscience research using the latest cutting-edge approaches.